talwat/battleship/README.md

 # battleship

-A very simple implementation of battleship in C with basic TCP multiplayer.
+A very simple implementation of battleship in C with basic TCP multiplayer and an ncurses interface.

 Yes, this is my first C program, and yes, I learned Rust before I learned C.
 Why?
-Higher-level API's.
+Higher-level APIs.
 This is more about me learning how to use sockets than something real.

+This program also, probably, leaks memory.
+So make sure you use a kernel that isn't 30 years old.

+## Compiling

+### Dependencies

+You'll need SDL2 (plus headers), and that's about it.
+This is because the client uses it to play the TTS voice when something happens.

+To compile, you will also need your distro's build-essentials group (or equivalent) which you should have already.

+### Make

+Once you have the dependencies, you should be able to run `make`, or optionally, `make server`/`make client` if you only want to compile the server or client, for whatever reason.
+This will also download libsam automatically.

 ## Packet Format